 Individuals who have been admitted to the Faculty and have an approved degree conferred in the last eight years shall be required to satisfy the requirements of the Business Core plus five senior business electives.
-This is subject to completing a minimum of ★45 in coursework and not more than ★60 in the Faculty of Business.
+This is subject to completing a minimum of \star 45 in coursework and not more than \star 60 in the Faculty of Business.
+Students possessing a previous Business degree or equivalent from another institution may not be eligible for the After-Degree Program.
+Depending on previous coursework, a student in the After-Degree program may not be eligible to take certain majors or minors.
+The Bilingual Bachelor of Commerce is not available to After-Degree students.

-For further information, contact the Undergraduate Office of the Faculty of Business
+For further information, contact the Undergraduate Office of the Faculty of Business.

-52.1.3 Bilingual BCom/Baccalauréat bilingue en Administration des affaires
+62.1.3 Bilingual BCom/Baccalauréat bilingue en Administration des affaires